ali6134/buena-mockdesign-as/README.md

 ## Technologies Used
 I was quit confused with the Notion page wherer the task is descriped since, but anyway, I used React & Typescript with Tailwind.css
-The reason why I used Tailwind.css is because the componnents are beautiful and you guys use it too.
-The Buttons on the top left are referncing to the actual Buena web components.
+The reason why I used Tailwind.css is because the components are beautiful and you guys use it too.
+The Buttons on the top left are referencing to the actual Buena web components.
 Here we go wiht the official list of what I used.
+I could have programmed a little bit more component based.
+Since in big applications this can get quite confusing, its always nice to programm component based.

 - React
 - TypeScript